 \begin{lemma} The bisector $B_{pq}(t)$ is involved in at most $O(m^2)$ $1,2$-collapse events. \end{lemma}

 \begin{proof} Fix a vertex $v$, and consider the endpoint $e_{vp}(t)$ of $E_{vp}(t)$.
 By Lemma~\ref{lem:spm_regions_intersected} this point intersects at most $O(m)$ regions of $\SPM_p$ and $\SPM_q$ throughout the motion of $p$ and $q$.
-It then follows that there are $O(m)$ time intervals during which the distances $f(t) = \geod(p(t),e_{vp}(t))$ and $g(t)=\geod(q(t),e_{vp}(t))$ are both simple and low algebraic degree.
+It then follows that there are $O(m)$ time intervals during which the distances $f(t) = \geodlen{p(t),e_{vp}(t)}$ and $g(t)=\geodlen{q(t),e_{vp}(t)}$ are both continuous and constant algebraic degree.
 We restrict the domains of $f$ and $g$ to the time intervals during which $p$ is closer to $v$ than $q$.
 It follows that $f$ and $g$ still consist of $O(m)$ pieces.

-\frank{We may want to add a sentence in the proof about the ``simultaneous'' events like the one in the Fig above.
-Because there we have also have 1,2-collapse but it looks kind of weird because one of the extension segments kind of disappears.} Now observe that any $1,2$-collapse event of $B_{pq}(t)$ on $E_{vp}(t)$ corresponds to a time where: $v$ is closer to $p$ than $q$, and the endpoint $e_{vp}(t)$ of $E_{vp}(t)$ is equidistant to $p$ and $q$, that is, $f(t) = g(t)$.
+Now observe that any $1,2$-collapse event of $B_{pq}(t)$ on $E_{vp}(t)$ corresponds to a time where: $v$ is closer to $p$ than $q$, and the endpoint $e_{vp}(t)$ of $E_{vp}(t)$ is equidistant to $p$ and $q$, that is, $f(t) = g(t)$.
 Hence, the number of such events equals the number of intersections between (the graphs of) $f$ and $g$.
-Since $f$ and $g$ both consist of $O(m)$ pieces, each of low algebraic degree, the number of intersections, and thus the number of $1,2$-collapse events on $E_{vp}(t)$ is $O(m)$.
+Since $f$ and $g$ both consist of $O(m)$ pieces, each of constant algebraic degree, the number of intersections, and thus the number of $1,2$-collapse events on $E_{vp}(t)$ is $O(m)$.
 Similarly, the number of events on $E_{vq}(t)$ is $O(m)$.
 The lemma follows by summing these events over all vertices $v$. \end{proof}

 \begin{lemma} The bisector $B_{pq}(t)$ is involved in at most $O(m^3)$ $2,2$-collapse events. \end{lemma}

 \begin{proof} We observe that in a $2,2$-collapse of edge $(a,b)$ of $B_{pq}(t)$ both $a$ and $b$ must be on extension segments $E_u$ and $E_v$ in the shortest path map of $p$ or $q$ at time $t$.
 Hence a $2,2$-collapse occurs at the intersection point of $E_u$ and $E_v$.
 In particular, at such an event, the distances from $p$ to $a$ and from $q$ to $a$ are equal.